 This chapter assumes the following:

-In R, packages can be installed by evaluating the function
+Once R and R Studio installed and are running, additional R packages can be installed by evaluating the function

 Readings: You have read the following chapters of r4ds: